raanglada/hadoop/k8s-hadoop/README.md

 ```

-# Access to the cluster with kubectl port-forward
+# Local access to the cluster with kubectl port-forward

 - dashboard namenode